e-h-dev/country-hotel/TESTING.md

 #### Site Visitor Goals.

-- I want to be able to contact the hotel in the simplest way.
-- I want to see what the company have to offer, on their restuarant menu.
-- I want the site to be responsive to my device.
-- I want the site to be easy to navigate.

 | Goals | How are they achieved? |
 | :--- | :--- |
 | I want to have access to clear details regarding the Hotel if I was to book a stay. | The website has very clear and detailed information about the hotel.
 This will make Site visitors comfortable and confidant in thier decision, to book a stay at the hotel. |